AI Search Readiness vs Traditional SEO: What Our Data Shows

 Does working on AI search readiness hurt traditional SEO?+

-No — virtually all AI readiness improvements also benefit traditional SEO.
-Adding Schema.org markup improves rich results eligibility.
+No - virtually all AI readiness improvements also benefit traditional SEO.
+Adding Schema.org markup improves rich results.
 Adding FAQ content improves featured snippet potential.
-Fixing heading hierarchy and content depth improves traditional rankings.
-AI readiness work is additive, not a trade-off.
+Improving content depth and query relevance improves rankings.
+The work is additive.

 What is the mixed-language problem in AI search?+